vsukhor/utils/README.md

 or [NVIDIA cuRAND](https://developer.nvidia.com/curand),
 depending on the factory type chosen, in the system where an executable using these classes is built.

-The library can be compiled with a C++20-capable compiler.
+The library can be compiled with a C++20 - capable compiler.
 It was is tested on macOS (clang-12) and on Ubuntu (gcc-11).
 There are two ways for building the library: